emergency22/NSS-SQL-Course/README.md

 ﻿# NSS Advanced SQL Course

- This repo contains SQL script snippets that I've created while attending the NSS Advanced SQL Course.
-This course uses PostGreSQL and DBeaver.
+This repo contains SQL script snippets that I've created while attending Nashville Software School's Advanced SQL for Developers course.
+This course utilized PostGreSQL and DBeaver, and covered concepts such as window functions, transactions, stored procedures, and triggers.